WhyRecruitersWhy/recruitersblacklist/README.md

 - inhouse_recruiting_company

 ### recruiting_company
-A company that does primarily IT recruiting for other firms and sends less than 4 emails a month to you.
-Highly targeted jobs that you may find interesting.
+A company that does primarily IT recruiting for other firms and is sending a targeting email to you specifically.

 ### spam_recruiting_company
-A company that if you search the domain in your inbox you'll see dozens of emails usually sending multiple emails from multiple employees a day.
+A company that if you search the domain in your inbox you'll see dozens of emails usually sending multiple emails from multiple employees a day or week.

 ### inhouse_recruiting_company
 A company recruiting to hire an employee for themselves.
 Normally these are hiring departments in larger corporations.
 These usually are the least intrusive and most interesting to look at.